- New Criteo data reveals almost half of UK Ecommerce transactions (48.9 percent) now take place on mobile devices, up 6 percent year-on-year

 - Ovum Principal Analyst, Eden Zoller, outlines the outlook for a mobile-centric retail world in 2026 in “The Future of Ecommerce: The Road to 2026” report

-London – May 5th, 2016 – Criteo (NASDAQ: CRTO), the performance marketing technology company, today reveals that almost half (48.9 percent) of all UK eCommerce transactions now take place on mobile devices, up six percent year-on-year.
-As mobile continues to transform the retail environment in the UK, Criteo’s latest data is released alongside a new Ovum report, “The Future of E-commerce: The Road to 2026” exploring the journey towards mobile-centric retail and the steps UK businesses should be taking today to maximise success.
+London – May 5th, 2016 – Criteo (NASDAQ: CRTO), the performance marketing technology company, today reveals that almost half (48.9 percent) of all UK ecommerce transactions now take place on mobile devices, up six percent year-on-year.
+As mobile continues to transform the retail environment in the UK, Criteo’s latest data is released alongside a new Ovum report, “The Future of Ecommerce: The Road to 2026” exploring the journey towards mobile-centric retail and the steps UK businesses should be taking today to maximize success.

 Criteo’s new UK mobile commerce findings – part of the company’s study of 1.4 billion online transactions – also reveal that in Q1 2016: